Public Preservation Programs

 The State Historic Preservation Office in cooperation with the Arizona Preservation Foundation sponsors the Heritage Preservation Honor Awards, an annual celebration of Arizona's cultural heritage.
 Ten awards are given to individuals, organizations, and/or projects in recognition of outstanding achievements in preserving Arizona's prehistoric and historic resources.
 A Grand Award Winner is chosen from among those ten award recipients.
 Awards are presented at the annual Arizona Heritage Preservation Awards reception in the spring.

 Visiting an Archaeological Site?
-Read the Archaeological Site Etiquette Guide
+Read the Archaeological Site Etiquette Guide.

-The State Historic Preservation Office provides a number of publications including Bulletins on National Register Properties, Preservation Briefs on treatments of historic properties, brochures on program areas and heritage tourism information.
+The State Historic Preservation Office provides a number of publications including bulletins on National Register Properties, preservation briefs on treatments of historic properties, brochures on program areas and heritage tourism information.
 The staff also provide technical assistance on an individual basis and through workshops to property owners, consultants, municipal governments, and state and federal agencies.

 The National Park Service (NPS) maintains the Strategies for Protecting Archeological Sites on Private Lands website.
-Please visit http://www.nps.gov/history/hps/pad/strategies.html.
-"Strategies" continues to be a popular guide to the wide variety of tools available for protecting archeological sites on private lands.
+Please visit https://www.nps.gov/Archeology/PUBLIC/steward.htm.
+This document continues to be a popular guide to the wide variety of tools available for protecting archeological sites on private lands.
 The site contains information on strategies currently being used throughout the U.S., case studies, keys to success, contact information, and links to other sources of useful information.
 Key strategies include — Land Ownership, Financial Strategies, Development Regulation, Laws Specific to Archeology, Voluntary Strategies, and Site Management.

 Society for American Archaeology (SAA) Public Education and Outreach: Check out the Special Forum issue of the SAA's "Archaeological Record" that focuses on careers in archaeology and find out what archaeologists do in the 21st century.
 What kinds of jobs and careers are available for archaeologists?
 This special issue of the "Archaeological Record" provides 12 personal accounts of careers in archaeology that show that archaeology is about MUCH more than digging.
 This issue can be accessed for free through this link: http://goo.gl/B0z2f.